agentcontest/agentcontest.github.io/2006/index.md

 How to Submit
 -------------

-Please submit a 5 page description of your solution to Mehdi Dastani ([mehdi@cs.uu.nl](mailto:mehdi@cs.uu.nl)) till February 10, 2006.
+Please submit a 5 page description of your solution to Mehdi Dastani till February 10, 2006.
 Several days before the start of the competition, the contest organisers will contact participants via e-mail with details on time and Internet coordinates (IP addresses/ports) of the simulation server.

 Downloads